-Think about this way: do you want to be that landscaper who touts his professional and creative designs, only to see his yard has not been mowed in weeks and his own landscaping has not been touched in years?
-Or the mechanic who claims he is fast and can always find the problem, and yet you observe cars rusting on his front lawn?
+Think about this way: do you want to be that landscaper who touts his professional and creative designs, and yet others see your yard has not been mowed in weeks and your own landscaping has not been touched in years?
+Or the mechanic who claims he is fast and can always find the problem, and yet others observe cars rusting on your front lawn?

 Live up to your brand.
 Be the person or organization you say you are.

 Do not be quick